How Strong Am I?

 What does 'stronger than X%' mean?

-It means your 1-rep max is higher than that percentage of people in the selected group after adjusting for your sex, age, and bodyweight.
+It means your estimated 1-rep max is higher than that percentage of people in the selected group after adjusting for your sex, age, and bodyweight.
 The universe changes the comparison pool, not the fact that the result is personalised to you.

 Which group should I care about?